Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Related Work

-While the prior literature has reported the success of these classification techniques, they are little successful in practice, primarily due to their likelihood of detecting a writing sample as plagiarized when it is not \cite{hindu2024llm,coffey2024professors,merod2023turnitin,young2024grammarly,coley2023guidance,tenbarge2024ai}.
+While the prior literature has reported the success of these classification techniques, they are unsuccessful in practice, primarily due to their likelihood of detecting a writing sample as plagiarized when it is not \cite{hindu2024llm,coffey2024professors,merod2023turnitin,young2024grammarly,coley2023guidance,tenbarge2024ai}.
 Advancements in writing tools and generative AI models have made it possible to generate a diversity of writing styles.
 Additionally, most previous literature focuses on detecting fully AI-generated text.
 This overlooks several crucial copyediting workflows, including automated generation, followed by manual or automated style enhancement, and rewriting.
 These workflows are important parts of the writing process \cite{hayes1981uncovering}.
-Therefore, for the first time in the literature, this work focuses on the writing process rather than the final written text to detect AI-generated text.
-The writing process produces several behavioral signals while ideating, planning, drafting, writing, revision, \textit{etc}, that can be captured by devices like keyboard, MRI, electrodermal indicators, \textit{etc}.
-We demonstrate that capturing keystroke dynamics from a keyboard enables us to distinguish AI-generated text from human-generated text with high accuracy.